|||||||||||||||||||||||

 Americans’ Views on Climate and Energy Policy

-- Most are unwilling to pay a monthly carbon fee, but 58% say companies should pay a carbon tax—while they also say individuals bear the least and companies/government the most responsibility to address climate change.
+• Most are unwilling to pay a monthly carbon fee, but 56% say companies should pay a carbon tax.
+They also say individuals bear the least and companies/government the most responsibility to address climate change.

 Americans’ Views on Electric Vehicles